linkerd/website/linkerd.io/content/blog/serverless-service-mesh-with-knative.md

 [Knative](https://knative.dev/) and [OpenFaaS](https://www.openfaas.com/),
 and there's a lot of existing content on using [Linkerd and OpenFaaS together](https://github.com/openfaas-incubator/openfaas-linkerd2).
-In this blog post, we'll take a look at how to use Linkerd with KNative.
+In this blog post, we'll take a look at how to use Linkerd with Knative.
 While the first version of Knative required Istio, in recent Knative releases they have removed this requirement.
 We'll show you how to add [Linkerd](https://linkerd.io/) to your Knative installation to automatically